 Share your moves with us to feature on STORYBOX in Darling Square.

 Tiny Stories is an ongoing series that celebrates the power of everyday storytelling in shared spaces.

 Tell us a story, real or imagined, in under 100 words.
 Selected stories are featured on STORYBOX public programs and awarded commissions.

 Currents features a selection of curated visual artworks responding to the future of greater Sydney's waterways.
 Includes works by Claire Britton, Leo Robba, and Kalanjay Dhir.

 STORYBOX partners with amazing organisations to make each STORYBOX program unique.

 STORYBOX is a new initiative by ESEM Projects, creating bespoke digital activations and programs for public precincts.

 STORYBOX Sydney is made possible with funding from the City of Sydney’s CBD Activations Program and venue support from Darling Harbour.
 The ABC's Content Ideas Lab is the STORYBOX Anchor Partner.

-The Sydney program also showcases work curated by the National Film and Sound Archive of Australia, the Sydney Writers Festival, and the Australian Film Television and Radio School and the Commonwealth Scientific and Industrial Research Organisation (CSIRO).
+The Sydney program also showcases work curated by the National Film and Sound Archive of Australia, the Sydney Writers Festival, the Australian Film Television and Radio School and the Commonwealth Scientific and Industrial Research Organisation (CSIRO).